Investing in creatives to shape the future.

 A glance at any day’s mainstream news headlines is enough to provoke despair.
 But it doesn’t have to be that way, not if the people behind the multi-million and multi-talented South West Creative Technology Network (SWCTN), a £6.6m industrial strategy project, have anything to do with it.

 From industry professionals and business leaders, to artists, technologists and early career researchers, the UWE Bristol-led network is pioneering solutions for mental health, food security and systemic equality.

 Established in 2018 and co-led by UWE Bristol, the SWTN provides space, financial support and professional supervision for emerging creatives and researchers to realise their ambitions in a way that can bring sustainable change.

 "What do people care about and how can we care for that?
 That’s what we’re interested in.
 Technological innovation is only as good as the context it serves.
 Any innovative solution has to work for everyone, not just the elite few."

 Professor Jon Dovey Director of Research and Enterprise for Arts and Creative Technologies and Director of the SWCTN

-“We live in times of enormous potential and enormous challenge, which requires us to dream up something better,” says Professor Jon Dovey, Director of Research and Enterprise for Arts and Creative Technologies and Director of the SWCTN.
+“We live in times of enormous potential and enormous challenge, which requires us to dream up something better,” says Professor Jon Dovey, Director of Research and Enterprise for Arts and Creative Technologies (REACT) and Director of the SWCTN.

 The SWCTN has helped launch several initiatives that are inspired by and made for the people and communities, who tend to be deprioritised by standard socio-political systems and structures of governance.